 Research Interests / Specializations: Critical race and post-colonial theory

-Teaching: WS 3234G Contemporary Topics in Critical Race Studies
+Teaching: GSWS 3234G Contemporary Topics in Critical Race Studies

 Research Interests / Specializations: Affect theory, feminist art, experimental film, new-materialism, queer theory, digital media

 Teaching: WS 2263F Intersections of Race, Class and Sexuality, WS 2243G Sexualities and Surveillance

 Biography: Andie is a PhD candidate in WSFR.
 Andie also teaches for FIMS.